- Course summary

 Complete our application form for international students.
 We have an online application form for international students or you can download the print version (Word, 186kb).

 During the course

 We use a wide range of teaching and learning methods to meet different learning styles and objectives.
 Our teaching strategy places you at the centre of the teaching and learning process in order to stimulate your interest so that you learn through involvement.
 We aim to encourage you to learn by your participation in well-structured learning activities.

-Comprised of respected scholars, practising barristers, solicitors and magistrates, the wide range of experience that lecturers bring to the course ensures you will receive a strong grounding in the subject’s theoretical and practical aspects.
-In particular, two lecturers are members of a government advisory committee on violent street gangs in London, while one is a former murder squad detective in Manchester and the Head of School.
+Comprised of respected scholars, barristers, solicitors and magistrates, the wide range of experience that UWL academics bring to the course ensures you will receive a strong grounding in both the subject’s theoretical and practical aspects.

 What our students say